 How to Talk with an Addicted Teen

-First, you need to educate our children.
+First, you need to educate your children.
 They need to know what drugs are out there and the dangers of using them.
 Because of brain development, they might not see a risky situation.
-To do this effectively, make sure you know what you are talking about.
+To do this effectively, ensure you know what you are talking about.
 Do some research.
 Maybe you can talk to your doctor or a counselor who might be able to refer you to a specialist.

-Many adolescents misunderstand or subtleties so you need to be calm and straight-forward.
-Do not assume that they don’t know things.
+Many adolescents misunderstand subtleties, so you need to be calm and straightforward.
+Please do not assume that they don’t know things.
 Allow them to share with you the knowledge they do have.
 Then fill in any blanks.
-When you acknowledge your kid’s intelligence, it builds trust with them so listen very carefully to what they say.
+When you acknowledge your kid’s intelligence, it builds trust with them, so listen very carefully to what they say.
 Keeping the lines of communication open is more important than “teaching them a lesson.”
 If they are using, then you need to offer your support and love.
 Ask them what you can do to help.
 Maybe have some treatment options to discuss.
 When your teen feels safe and supported, they are much more likely to hear what you say and look more honestly at their use.

-Because drug use and addiction are so dangerous, especially with teens, it is vital that you address it immediately and effectively.
-At Fort Worth Recovery, we have programs designed for adolescent men and we believe everyone should be heard.
-Call us today at 817 382 2894 or visit us online.
+Because drug use and addiction are so dangerous, especially among teens, it is vital that you address it immediately and effectively.
+At Fort Worth Recovery, we have programs designed for adolescent women where everyone can feel valued and be heard.
+Call us today at 844.332.1807 or visit us online.